 If you are interested in a digital nomad lifestyle and running a business remotely or working from anywhere, this guide can help.
 Here are key things you need to know about being a digital nomad.

 Nomad life has existed for centuries.
 Our ancestors travelled and hunted in small nomadic tribes until their lifestyle declined.

 Recently, the modern-day digital nomad movement has increased in popularity.
 A digital nomad is a person who lives and works in whatever location they choose.
 Unlike remote workers, who have a base camp, digital nomads often change locations and work from anywhere in the world.

 If travel and freedom from the 9-to-5 sound perfect for you, keep reading to learn more about how to be a digital nomad.

 Below is a complete guide on how to be a digital nomad, covering:

-- How to set up a business in the EU with e-Residency
+- Setting up a Business in the EU With E-Residency

 How to Be a Digital Nomad

 Sometimes social media skews our vision of a digital nomad in the wrong direction.
 Bloggers, high tech nomads, and freelancers make it all look so easy.
 But becoming a digital nomad doesn’t happen in one day.